kkralik/freeCodeCamp_projects/polygon-area-calculator/README.md

 * My code in the provided test settings: https://replit.com/@kkralik/boilerplate-polygon-area-calculator-1#shape_calculator.py

 ## Brief description:
-The code contains objects Rectangle and Square with a few methods, which can calculate basic information about the shape from provided dimensions.
+The code contains classes Rectangle and Square with a few methods, which can calculate basic information about the shape from provided dimensions.

 example: